tlberglund/gradle-liquibase-plugin/README.md

 News
 ----
-Version 1.0.0 is under development, and we hope to have a release by the middle of February.
-Until then, use caution when building and using a 1.0.0 snapshot because there are still a few things that need to be changed, and there could be some breaking changes.
+Version 1.0.0 is complete, and we will have a release before the end of June.
+We're hoping the final version of Gradle 2.0 will be released by then.
 **IMPORTANT NOTE FOR USERS UPGRADING FROM A PRE 1.0.0 RELEASE OF THE LIQUIBASE PLUGIN:**